techjb/Vector-Tiles-Google-Maps/README.md

 map.overlayMapTypes.insertAt(0, mvtSource);
 ```

+### Reccomendations

-I reccomended to insert the MVTSource after tiles have been loaded for the first time
+Insert the MVTSource after tiles have been loaded for the first time
 to avoid duplicate invocation to `GetTile()`.
 It has been documented in [this issue tracker](https://issuetracker.google.com/issues/73335429).

 ```js